Are you confused with the facts about the prostate?

 MYTH: For a long time, research suggested that frequent sex increased your risk of getting prostate cancer.
 But the fact is that frequent sex has not been linked to prostate cancer.

 Here’s another fact: An active sex life has positive effects on our health.
-Aside from the myth about the prostate, experts claim that sex reduces the risk of many diseases.
+Aside from these myths about the prostate, experts claim that sex reduces the risk of many diseases.
 It brings us up to our feet and burns extra calories.

 Sex helps the body to produce natural painkillers and boosts the immune system.
 This way, it protects the prostate from injury.
 Sex also trains your prostate and improves the motility of sperm.